 Our students frequently partner with faculty on original research studies that are presented at regional and national conferences and published in peer-reviewed journals.
 In fact, for the last three years, 100% of students involved in collaborative research have been accepted to present at the National Conference on Undergraduate Research.
 Student Stephanie Burrows worked with Dr. Art Sesma to study families in homeless shelters.
 Alumna and current graduate student Carol Goulet worked on three body-image studies with Dr. Lynda Szymanski, her mentor.

 We offer valuable job connections and career advice through our Career Development Office, Assistantship Mentoring Program, Alumnae Career Transition and Networking Group, and annual Career Opportunities Fair, the largest among private colleges in Minnesota.
 Our popular Business Practicum course includes career coaching and business internships.

 St. Kate’s graduates go on to become CEOs, senators, congresswomen, judges, teachers, scientists, doctors, librarians, writers, healers, social workers, and more.
 Nearly 93% of St. Kate’s students are working full time or enrolled in graduate school within six months of graduation.
 Employers say our graduates are strong critical thinkers, persuasive communicators, and initiators in their careers.

 Live on a dynamic campus

-The Sisters of St. Joseph of Carondelet founded St. Kate’s more than 100 years ago—and our focus on excellence, on the liberal arts, on women’s ways of knowing and learning, and on our Catholic identity remains strong.
+The Sisters of St. Joseph of Carondelet founded St. Kate’s more than 100 years ago—and our focus on excellence, the liberal arts, social justice, women’s ways of knowing and learning, and our Catholic identity remains strong.

 Our 110-acre campus is minutes away from the downtown Twin Cities of St. Paul and Minneapolis.
 We’re a short walk to Highland Park, a vibrant neighborhood with coffee shops, consignment stores, bookstores, and a charming movie theater.